 With your foundation legally established and named, and with your investment manager selection criteria and performance guidelines created, you’re ready to launch.

-Hire the appropriate people to run the foundation, accept grant requests, evaluate your investment performance, and all the other tasks necessary to keeping your foundation healthy and generous.
+Hire the appropriate people to run the foundation, accept grant requests, evaluate your investment performance, and all the other tasks necessary to keeping your foundation center healthy and generous.